-- a Maths lesson is taught every day - in KS1 and KS2, problem solving and reasoning opportunities are provided throughout the Maths curriculum to promote mastery skills

-- a clear focus on direct, instructional teaching and interactive oral work with the whole class and group. - an emphasis on pupils mastering an area before moving on.

-Lessons are organised so that pupils engage with Maths for between 45 and 60 minutes per day.
+- a Maths lesson is taught every day - in KS1 and KS2, problem solving and reasoning opportunities are provided throughout the Maths curriculum to promote mastery skills - a clear focus on direct, instructional teaching and interactive oral work with the whole class and group. - an emphasis on pupils mastering an area before moving on. - lessons are organised so that pupils engage with Maths for between 45 and 60 minutes per day.

-Short term planning is taken from the White Rose Maths small steps and this should be adapted to suit the needs of the class.

-Teachers plan lessons using White Rose for the curriculum specific for the age range being taught and in accordance with the school's calculation policy.
+Short term planning is taken from the White Rose Maths small steps as guidance and this should be adapted to suit the needs of the class.
+Additional representations and teaching materials can be used from NCETM, Oak Academy, Planpanion and NRICH.
+Teachers plan lessons using a range of resources for the curriculum specific for the age range being taught and in accordance with the school's calculation policy.